rust-lang/rust/text/0000-unstable-sort.md

 desirable.

 Having a performant, non-allocating unstable sort function in libcore would cover those needs.
-At the moment Rust is not offering a built-in alternative (only crates), which is unusual for a systems programming language.
+At the moment Rust is not offering this solution as a built-in (only crates), which is unusual for a systems programming language.

 **Q: What is stability?**<br>